blog1729/blog1729.github.io/posts/hakyll.markdown

 13. Push the changes (of `_site` folder) to github by `git push origin master`.
 	Similarly, push the changes of the root folder (the source branch) to github by `git push origin source`.

+**Bonus**: In the current setup, once you make the necessary changes, you will have to first commit in `_site`, push to master, commit and push source.
+Basically you are repeating yourself.
+If you want to avoid this, you may you the shell script [bot](https://github.com/blog1729/blog1729.github.io/blog/source/bot).
+Once you have in in the source directory, then run the command `./bot "Your commit message"`.

 That's it.
 Now your blog will be live at the address `username.github.io`!